Privacy Policy

 At Kyomi, we believe privacy is a fundamental right, not a luxury.
 We built Kyomi to be privacy-first from the ground up.
 This means:

-- Your data stays in your data warehouse - We cache table/column names (metadata) for search, but never copy your actual data rows
+- Your data warehouse data stays in your warehouse — We cache table/column names (metadata) for search, but never copy your actual data rows.
+Kyomi Analytics (optional built-in website tracking) works differently — see Two Data Models below.

 - Minimal data collection - We only collect what's necessary to operate the service